-Why Is Freezer Cold But Refrigerator Warm
+Why Is My Freezer Cold But Refrigerator Warm

 If your freezer is cold, but the refrigerator section is not cooling, several potential culprits exist to consider.
 The typical problems include a jam-packed freezer, blocked condenser coils, challenges with the evaporator fan motor, and a faulty thermistor.